DCS-gRPC/Custodian/README.md

 Make sure to give the bot `Slash Command` permissions when inviting it into your Discord.

-Once the bot has been invited make sure to restrict permissions regarding who is allowed to run the commands and in what channels.
+**Once the bot has been invited make sure to restrict permissions regarding who is allowed to run the commands and in what channels**.
 This can be done from within the administration menu for your Discord server in the `Integrations` tab.